California Legislative Priorities for 2021

 AB 100 (Holden), co-sponsored by Clean Water Action, will require that all faucets or fixtures sold in California by a specified date must meet the newest certified standard and not leach more than an average of 1 microgram per liter of lead.
 Currently, faucets sold in the state can leach as much as 5

 micrograms of lead per liter, on average.
 This new standard, recently approved by NSF International, is the strictest – and most protective - in the nation.
-The bill passed the Assembly and is now being considered in the Senate.
+The bill has passed the legislature and awaits the Governor's signature.

 Clean Water Action is continuing its work to eradicate the use of toxic PFAS “forever” chemicals.
 This year we are turning our attention to food packaging and cookware, both of which are major exposure routes in humans of these toxic chemicals and sources of PFAS in the environment.

 AB 1200 (Ting) is cosponored by Clean Water Action.
 This bill will 1) ban the use of intentionally added PFAS in all food packaging, 2) require information on materials contained in cookware and 3) include a “truth in advertising” component that will not allow cookware labels to claim the product does not contain a specific chemical if it does contain another chemical in the same toxic family.
 For instance, a Teflon™ pan cannot say it is “PFOA free” if it contains other PFAS chemicals.
-AB 1200 passed through the state Assembly, and now faces challenges in the Senate.
+AB 1200 has passed the legislature and awaits the Governor's signature.

 Please tell your State Senator know that you want them to support this important bill by clicking here.